phoenix1796/NeighbourHood-Map/readme.md

 ## Setup:

+Check it out at : http://achopra.me/Solitude-Spotter
-To run this application just host it on , any server and open index.html
+To run another instance of this application <br>
+Host it as a static website

 ## External Resources: